Sep 2020: Updated the post and recipe with air-fryer steps

 - 1 teaspoon white vinegar

 - Rinse the pork belly and tweeze out any pig's hair you see/feel.
 Rinse again and pat-dry pork belly thoroughly with paper towels.
-Using a fork or a skewer, poke holes on the pork skin, making sure not to poke all the way through to the fats.
+Using a meat tenderiser needle tool, skewer or a fork, poke holes and make scratches all over the pork skin, making sure not to poke all the way through to the fats (see Note 3).

 - Place a large piece of aluminum foil on the table and place the pork belly, skin-side up, in the middle.
 Fold the aluminum foil to form a tin, making sure the meat is snugly fit inside the tin.
-Place it in the refrigerator, uncovered, overnight or up to 18 hours to dry out the skin.
+Place it in the refrigerator, uncovered, overnight for at least 8 hours, up to 18 hours to dry out the skin.

 - Take the pork belly out from the refrigerator (no need to let it come to room temperature).
 Brush the skin with vinegar.